software-students-spring2025/3-python-package-push-then-pull/README.md

 __init__(self)
 ```

-Constructs an instance of the `PopupMessage` class and initializes instance variables with default properties for the pop-up message window.
+Constructs an instance of the `PopupMessage` class which represents a pop-up message window.
+It initializes instance variables with default properties for the pop-up message window.
 Developers who want to create an instance of `PopupMessage` class should call `PopupMessage()`.

 Upon instantiation, each PopupMessage object has the following properties with default values: